 Is It a Good Car?

 Well in my definition a good car is one that has been serviced well.
-Generally, it is best to avoid cars with extremely high mileage—especially if this is the result of driving in the city rather than on highways, this too is spelt out in our vehicle history report.
+Generally, it is best to avoid cars with extremely high mileage—especially if this is the result of driving in the city rather than on highways, this too is spelt out in Premium VIN’s history report.

 one thing is getting a penalty kick another thing is scoring a goal